Table of Contents

 Here are ten fun and unique ways to go on a date with your spouse

 Friends, post-marital date nights are NOT for those who don’t have children.
-The concept behind ‘Date Your Spouse’ does not really apply until you have children, at which point it becomes imperative.
+The concept behind ‘Date Your Spouse’ does not apply until you have children, at which point it becomes imperative.
 Let me explain.

-Post-marital date nights are for parents!
-It is not until you become a parent that you begin to understand the value of the phrase, “date your spouse”.
-Once you become a parent, it is important to date your spouse.
-It will become increasingly important to find romance and chemistry on those dates.
-The reason?
-First, and most obvious is that having a child, especially a young child, makes it very difficult to get out.
+First, and most obvious, having a child, especially a young child, makes it difficult to get out.
 No longer can a couple just be spontaneous and go out whenever they want.
-The second reason is that once a couple starts having children, much of their energy and time, and even conversations is taken up with ‘child-related’ issues.
-It is very difficult to get away and simply focus on some others things not related to the kids.
+The second reason is that once a couple starts having children, they focus much of their energy on ‘child-related’ issues.
+They also devote a lot of their time to these concerns.
+Even their conversations are taken up with these topics.
+It is very difficult to get away and simply focus on some other things not related to the kids.

-Trash the Typical Dinner & Movie
+Date Your Spouse by Trashing the Typical Dinner & Movie

-But in all seriousness, dates should be about the things that brought the two of you together way, way back in the beginning.
-Remember when you still had ‘butterflies’ over the other.
+But in all seriousness, dates should focus on the things that brought you two together.
+Think back to the very beginning.
+Remember when you still had ‘butterflies’ over the other?
 Dates should be fun.
 They should remind you both why you love each other, and they should bring about smiles and laughs.
-Dates should make you want to take pictures so you can look back at the memories you made on the date.
-They should be an event that you don’t want to end (even though you have to end it because you have a babysitter at your house who is clocking the minutes until you get home).
+Dates should make you want to take pictures.
+You can look back at the memories you made on the date.
+They should be an event that you don’t want to end.
+Unfortunately, you have to end it because you have a babysitter at your house who is clocking the minutes until you get home.

-Think Back to ‘Butterflies.’
+Date Your Spouse with Intention: Think Back to ‘Butterflies.’
 Get Creative.
 Make a List

-Check out this Valentine’s Day Blog
+Speaking of Having a Date with Your Spouse – Check out this Valentine’s Day Blog

-Our Top TEN Best ‘Date your Spouse’ Ideas
+Our Top TEN Best ‘Date Your Spouse’ Ideas

 Number 1: Comedy Club